The Camel Cometh

 The Camel has come to Aspire.

-I have worked in Perl on and off for about 16 years, now.
+I have worked in Perl off and on for about 16 years now.
 I started working with it in 2010 by chance.
 I would learn that I didn’t even know of Perl’s existence until after it was considered a dead language.
 Along the way I’ve seen lots of signs of life in the ecosystem, but it’s scattered.
 On the spectrum of ghost town to thriving ecosystem, it certainly lives in the middle.

 How many people reading this have ever even really used Perl?
 Your container images almost certainly resolve the command ‘perl -v’ unless you’ve opted specifically for one of the extreme lightweight distros - which is something I learned along the way.